Celebrating Shabbat With My Son Before Child Loss

 I’m Not Giving Up On What’s Inherently Good

-I know a mother whose son passed away around the same age as Jacob.
+I know a mother who suffered child loss about the same time I did.
 The boy left this world on Passover.
 His mom decided not to celebrate the holiday any longer because the memory is too painful.
 There are those who would tell me to give up Shabbat because it reminds me of such unpleasantness.
 They reason that if the rituals of Shabbat make me sad, get rid of it.
 However, an old expression comes to mind:

 ‘Don’t throw out the baby with the bathwater’.